 The coworking movement had grown by leaps and bounds since the early days.
 Catching the eyes of corporations, and traditional enterprises, coworking has entered a new stage of growth, which has created new opportunities for spaces to increase their revenue.
 For spaces that might not be totally keen on going corporate, embracing the coliving movement has proven to be an effective way to expand their revenue, without compromising their community feeling.

 Depending on what part of the world you are living in, the average monthly payment for a full coworking space membership can range anywhere from 150 to 500 plus.
 While many coworking spaces cover the utilities with membership payments, many spaces struggle to turn a profit.
 The inclusion of living space could help spaces boost their revenue while maintaining the community spirit.
-Additional income for coworking spaces boosted by a coliving space could be used to fund more events, update amenities and taking on new staff.
+Additional income for coworking spaces boosted by a coliving space could be used to fund more events, update amenities and take on new staff.

 In a similar way that coworking spaces have encouraged professionals to change the way they work together, coliving has helped a new generation of professionals and wanderers reinvent the way we work and live.
 Much like coworking, coliving offers much more than just a bed to sleep in.
 Individuals that seek out coliving communities are looking for an experience, one which will allow them to expand their network, and minds.

 The majority of coliving spaces, the world over, provide a professional area where members can get work done.
 Often inhabited by digital nomads who are familiar with the coworking movement, these shared living spaces make sure that there is a productive environment integrated into the living space.
-Similarly to coworking, coliving spaces provide communal areas that encourage members to physically get together whether it’s to have a chat or share meal.
+Similar to coworking, coliving spaces provide communal areas that encourage members to physically get together whether it’s to have a chat or share a meal.
 Much like coworking has encouraged workplace culture to be more inclusive and human-centric, coliving spaces are boosting community awareness, by redefining how we coexist.

 The number of freelancers around the world is rising, in addition to more companies letting their employees work remotely.
-This has led a new breed of coworkers, the digital nomad.
+This has led to a new breed of coworkers, the digital nomad.
 Coworking spaces around the world, especially those located in touristic centers, have benefitted from an increase in workers visiting their spaces.
-While the majority of coworking spaces primarily serve the local members, these spaces have found that coliving can help bring added-value to their space and community.
+While the majority of coworking spaces primarily serve the local members, these spaces have found that coliving can help bring value-added to their space and community.
 Rather than just relating to their hotel room after a day of working, nomadic members can get to know the local people by making their current location a home away from home.

 Hotel Schani Wien, based in Vienna has taken the idea one step further, by providing a coworking hotel that is centrally located in Austria’s capital city, Vienna.
-By offering digital nomads incentive to stay with their professional coworking space located in the lobby of the hotel, Schani Wien also encourages visitors to get to know other members staying in the hotel, which could lead to potential professional collaborations, in addition to diversifying the local setting.
+By offering digital nomads an incentive to stay with their professional coworking space located in the lobby of the hotel, Schani Wien also encourages visitors to get to know other members staying in the hotel, which could lead to potential professional collaborations, in addition to diversifying the local setting.

 Adding a cool living space isn’t criteria for running a successful space.
 Although it does come with many added benefits that could allow the coworking movement to identify new ways to promote more collaborative and innovative ways of living.